clintberry/clintberry.com/content/blog/2010-08-05-zend-framework-code-generator-with-scaffolding.md

 A little background on Qcubed: [Qcubed][2] is a framework branched off of the [Qcodo][3] project.
 Qcubed code generation connects to your already built database and generates your models, views, and controllers based on your database schema.
 Qcubed has a built-in ORM that uses the Active Record model and also a custom querying language similar to Doctrine ORM. [(Go here for more information on the Qcubed project)][2]

 The advantage to using Qcubed over Doctrine is that I have it generating not only my models, but also basic forms, controllers, and views.
 I will also be running some benchmark tests because I think that out of the box, Qcubed ORM performs better than Doctrine.
-I have dubbed this project &#8220;ZFcodo&#8221;, which references the origins of the Qcubed project: Qcodo.
+I have dubbed this project "ZFcodo", which references the origins of the Qcubed project: Qcodo.
 So far I have a hacked together proof of concept that I think is interesting.
 Here is what I have with some example code so you can see why this will save you time setting up your Zend Framework Projects.

 To get this going, I started with a basic Zend Framework application structure.
-Then I copied the entire Qcubed project into my custom library folder &#8220;ZFcodo&#8221;.
+Then I copied the entire Qcubed project into my custom library folder ZFcodo.
 I stripped out anything I could see from Qcubed that was specifically for the framework, and not related to the ORM or code generation and altered some files a little to match a Zend Framework application.
 I then created a ZFcodo manager file that would set all the constants needed and added the following to /application/configs/application.ini:

 <pre class="wp-code-highlight prettyprint">; ---
 ; Database and ZFcodo settings